bluepeach1121/flowmatching/readme.md

 ```
 Press ctrl+C to stop it running, cuz it runs indefinitely.Sampling grids (bicubic | ours | HR) land under `runs/sr_x4/samples/`.

+filename convention:

+x4 = the upscaling factor (scale=4).
+We downsample HR to LR by 4 and then super-resolve back ×4.

+s8 = the number of sampler steps you used (here, 8 Euler steps).
+You can change it at run time with --steps N.

 ---

 ## 7)checkpoints